dl1bz/deskhpsdr/README.md

 ## I want use now deskHPSDR.
 What I need to do ?

-deskHPSDR is published exclusively as source code only.
+deskHPSDR is published exclusively as source code only (except macOS, meanwhile are ready-made app bundles available).
 You need to clone this Github repository and compile the app before you can use it.
 Please read all included instructions carefully to avoid installation errors by yourself.
 Additional notes you can find too under the discussion tab of this project.
 Please have a look there too from time to time.<br>
-I will never publish any ready-compiled binaries, neither for macOS nor for Linux.
+I will never publish any ready-compiled binaries or appimages for Linux.
 The task of compiling it yourself remains.

 ## The further development of deskHPSDR